-If pregnancy results from the conduct described in paragraph § yes 115.83(d), do such victims receive timely and comprehensive information about and timely access to all lawful pregnancy-related medical services?
-(N/A if all-male facility.)
+If pregnancy results from the conduct described in paragraph § na 115.83(d), do such victims receive timely and comprehensive information about and timely access to all lawful pregnancy-related medical services?
+(N/A if "all male" facility.
+Note: in "all male" facilities there may be inmates who identify as transgender men who may have female genitalia.
+Auditors should be sure to know whether such individuals may be in the population and whether this provision may apply in specific circumstances.)